 Thomas and Evon Cooper

-Cooper lives in Lincoln, Massachusetts and Seal Cove, Maine, with her husband, Tom.
-The Massachusetts couple are proud sponsors of the Thomas and Evon Cooper International Competition.
+Cooper lives in Lincoln, Massachusetts, and Seal Cove, Maine, with her husband, Tom.
+They are proud sponsors of the Thomas and Evon Cooper International Competition.

 Oberlin and the Orchestra